openminted/install-tutorial/registry/README.md

  - Docker 17.03 or later
     Instructions for docker installation can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-16-04).
 You can always follow our scripts, given below, and automate the installation.

+ - Running the following scripts requires Ansible.
+ ``sudo apt-get install ansible``

 ## Scripts

-***Running the following scripts requires Ansible*** ``sudo apt-get install ansible``

-After cloning the project [install-tutorial](https://github.com/openminted/install-tutorial.git), you'll find under the directory registry all the files needed for the installation of
+After cloning the project [install-tutorial](https://github.com/openminted/install-tutorial.git), you'll find under the directory registry all the files needed for the installation of OpenMinTeD registry.
-OpenMinTeD registry.

 Firstly you need to split your VMs in manager and worker roles.
 ***Only one manager/installation is allowed.
 Having a manager is obligatory**